pupil-labs/pupil-docs/src/core/software/pupil-capture.md

 ::: tip
 <v-icon large color="info">info_outline</v-icon>
 Pupil Groups can easily be integrated in your own app or device.
-Have a look at <a href="https://github.com/pupil-labs/pupil-helpers/tree/master/pupil_sync">pupil helpers</a> to get started.
+Take a look at <a href="/developer/core/network-api/#pupil-groups">the developer docs</a> to get started.
 :::

 #### Pupil Time Sync